20 Years of Meditation: Where Has the Path Led?

 There’s an increasing sensitivity to karma and the importance of using each and every second of existence, in a wise and beneficial way.

 This trajectory of development that is characterized principally by the absence of unhappiness and the presence of unshakeable inner happiness.
-The absence of fearless, and the presence of unshakable fearlessness.
+The absence of fear, and the presence of unshakable fearlessness.
 One becomes a lot stronger inside.

 I wrote this in the hope that it might inspire and encourage someone on the meditative path.